Sensitive or compromised skins is now a regular sight in my clinic, so what can we do to manage it?

 Increase your water intake.
 This can be achieved through drinking lots of water daily as well as using products that contain hyaluronic acid.
 Hyaluronic acid holds 1000x its weight in water, it’s a miracle molecule, who doesn’t need this?

 Have a look at your skincare, does it contain the right ingredients for your skin?
 See a list of recommended ingredients below.
-When it comes to make-up, I highly recommend mineral-based makeup – here is a great brand ….
-Or simply try using very little make-up.
+When it comes to make-up, I highly recommend mineral-based makeup, or simply try using very little make-up.

 Always protect your skin from the following external factors: Heat – avoid saunas, direct sun exposure, even simple things like being careful when you are opening a very hot oven.
 Cold – especially during the winter, wear scarves and a thick moisturiser.
-Sun – always wear mineral-based sun protection daily.
+Sun – always wear mineral-based sun protection daily even throughout the winter months.

 Help protect your sensitive skin from the inside, with the following nutrients: Omega 3 and 6 – oily fish, avocados, nuts, and seeds, this increases the skin lipidity (oils)